What do your blood pressure numbers mean?

 Hypertension Stage 2

-Hypertension Stage 2 is when blood pressure consistently ranges at 140/90 mm Hg or higher.
-At this stage of high blood pressure, doctors are likely to prescribe a combination of blood pressure medications and lifestyle changes.
+Hypertension Stage 2 is when blood pressure consistently is 140/90 mm Hg or higher.
+At this stage of high blood pressure, health care professionals are likely to prescribe a combination of blood pressure medications and lifestyle changes.

 Your blood pressure numbers and what they mean